Connect with a certified trainer for free

 When to see a doctor

-If you injure your outer leg or knee from a direct blow or if you touch the bone on the outside of your knee or leg and it is painful or if you injured your leg and you can’t bear weight, you should see a doctor and have x-rays as the inability to weight bear and tenderness to the touch are signs of a broken or fractured fibula.
+If you injure your outer leg or knee from a direct blow, if you touch the bone on the outside of your knee or leg and it is painful, or if you injured your leg and you can’t bear weight, you should see a doctor and have X-rays.
+The inability to bear weight and tenderness to the touch are signs of a broken or fractured fibula, which could indicate a fibular head fracture or other knee-associated fractures.

 Your doctor will ask questions about your injury and symptoms and conduct a physical examination.
 If your doctor suspects a proximal fibula fracture, he or she will order an X-Ray.
 Most importantly your doctor will ask you questions and examine your ankle to make sure you do not have an injury to your ankle.